5 reasons why commercial solar makes sense for businesses in 2023

 Going solar will lower your company’s carbon footprint, helping you build a sustainable brand.
 It could even help you gain positive media attention and raise brand awareness among your customers.

 Similar to consumers, employees are increasingly looking to work for sustainability-minded companies.
 In the same 2021 survey, PwC found that 86% of employees “prefer to support or work for companies that care about the same issues they do.”
-By demonstrating your company’s commitment to solar power, you could improve employee retention and attract new high-quality employees.
-Overall, your employees could be happier, more productive, and more invested in your company’s mission, just by installing a solar energy system.

 When businesses contract with solar companies, workers in the local market complete the installations.
 Greater demand for solar projects increases the availability of high-quality, well-paying jobs.
 As of 2022, there are over 250,000 solar jobs nationwide, which represents a 9% increase year-over-year.
-Depending on the size and scope of your project, you could provide jobs for multiple crews of contractors for over a month at a time.
-In the future, these workers could even become your customers.

 Whether you’re looking to save on electricity bills or build a more sustainable brand, going solar is a great choice for many businesses.
 Unsure how to get started?
 EnergySage offers a concierge service for businesses to make installing a solar panel system simple.
 We’ll provide you with an initial solar benchmarking estimate to show how many solar panels you can fit on your property, how much electricity they’ll produce, and how much you can save with solar.
-When you’re ready, we’ll gather custom quotes from up to 3 vetted solar companies in your area and help you choose which is best for you.
+When you’re ready, we’ll gather custom quotes from up to three vetted solar companies in your area and help you choose the best option for you.

 A version of this post first appeared on Inc.com.

-Find out what solar panels cost in your area in 2023
+Find out what solar panels cost in your area in 2024

 Please enter a five-digit zip code.